codinglead/codinglead.github.io/_posts/2018-11-19-prototypical-inheritance.md

 permalink: /javascript/:title
 ---

-In JavaScript there are non primitive types that have methods that you call on them.
+In JavaScript there are <span class="highlight__code">non-primitive</span> types that have methods and properties that can be called on them.

-<span class="highlight__code">non primitive types</span> are functions, objects and arrays.
+<span class="highlight__code">non-primitive</span> values are functions, objects and arrays.

-Prototypical inheritance is just a object with methods and properties that is given to non primitive types.
+Prototypical inheritance It is an object with methods and properties that are given to non-primitive types..

 ## non-primitive types have a few properties or methods associated with them